Is Service Virtualization Really Worth it?

 - More Opportunity for Earlier Revenue

 Want to learn more about the ROI of service virtualization?
-Join our Accelerating the SDLC with Service Virtualization webinar on Tuesday, October 22 2:00 PM EST / 11:00 AM PST.
+Watch Accelerating the SDLC with Service Virtualization webinar on demand.
 Theresa Lanowitz (founder of voke) and Frank Jennings (Director of Performance Test at Comcast) will share real data and real results from service virtualization.

-First, Theresa Lanowitz will discuss the latest research findings on Service Virtualization business value and usage within leading IT organizations.
-Next, Comcast will share first-hand experiences with service virtualization—including implementation challenges, best practices, and impact on schedules, costs, risk, and innovation.
-A significant portion of this webinar will be reserved for your questions.
+First, Theresa Lanowitz discusses the latest research findings on Service Virtualization business value and usage within leading IT organizations.
+Next, Comcast shares first-hand experiences with service virtualization—including implementation challenges, best practices, and impact on schedules, costs, risk, and innovation.

-The event will be moderated by David Rubenstein, editor-in-chief of SD Times.
+The event was moderated by David Rubenstein, editor-in-chief of SD Times.